Exploiting CSMA/ECA and Adaptive Sensitivity Control for Simultaneous Transmit and Receive in IEEE 802.11 WLANs: Introduction

-Enabling STR mode in 802.11 WLANs creates various challenges.
+The provisioning of STR mode in 802.11 WLANs creates various challenges.
 These challenges, which have been discussed in detail in our previous work \cite{aijaz_str_wcm}, include co-existence of FD and HD nodes (APs and STAs), enabling both BFD and UFD transmissions without modifications to legacy channel access procedures, selecting eligible nodes for UFD transmission, acknowledgement (ACK) timeout setting for nodes engaged in simultaneous transmission and reception, and contention unfairness for nodes overhearing FD transmissions.
-In \cite{aijaz_str_wcm}, we designed a simple and practical solution to address these challenges.
-The key aspects of the proposed solution included FD capability discovery, node selection procedure for UFD transmissions, channel access protocol for legacy HD, BFD and UFD transmissions, contention unfairness mitigation technique, and an adaptive ACK timeout setting mechanism for nodes engaged in BFD or UFD transmissions.
-More importantly, the proposed solution achieved the gains of enabling STR mode in 802.11 WLANs while accounting for the FD/HD co-existence and backward compatibility.
+In \cite{aijaz_str_wcm}, we designed a simple and practical solution to address these challenges while accounting for FD/HD co-existence and backward compatibility.

-This paper proposes a novel solution that exploits carrier sense multiple access with enhanced collision avoidance (CSMA/ECA) and adaptive sensitivity control mechanisms to achieve STR operation in 802.11 WLANs.
-To the best of our knowledge, this is the first study that brings together these techniques in context of enabling STR mode for 802.11 WLANs.
+This paper proposes a novel solution that exploits CSMA/ECA and adaptive sensitivity control mechanisms to achieve STR operation in 802.11 WLANs.
+To the best of our knowledge, this is the first study that brings together these (rather unrelated) techniques in context of enabling STR mode for 802.11 WLANs.
 The proposed solution is termed as \textsf{MASTER}\footnote{\underline{M}edium \underline{A}ccess control for \underline{S}imultaneous \underline{T}ransmit and receive with \underline{E}nhanced collision avoidance and sensitivity cont\underline{r}ol.}.
-Unlike our previous solution \cite{aijaz_str_wcm}, \textsf{MASTER} does not rely on a request-to-send/clear-to-send (RTS/CTS) handshake mechanism for initiating transmissions.
-Other distinguishing aspects of \textsf{MASTER} include co-existence with legacy nodes, a standards compatible method for identifying eligible nodes for UFD scenario, optimization of secondary BFD and UFD transmissions, and creation of UFD opportunities.
+Unlike our previous solution \cite{aijaz_str_wcm} and various related studies, \textsf{MASTER} does not rely on a request-to-send/clear-to-send (RTS/CTS) handshake mechanism for initiating FD transmissions.
+Other distinguishing aspects of \textsf{MASTER} include co-existence with legacy HD as well as legacy CSMA/CA-capable nodes, a standards compatible method for identifying eligible nodes for UFD scenario, the optimization of secondary transmission as part of BFD and UFD transmissions, and most notably the creation of UFD opportunities.
 We begin our discussion by covering the preliminaries and the state-of-the-art.
 This is followed by the proposed design framework for \textsf{MASTER}.
 Subsequently, we conduct a performance evaluation of the proposed protocol.
-Finally, the paper is concluded with a discussion on key findings and insights.
+Finally, the paper is concluded with a discussion on key insights.